cloudamqp/lavinmq/README.md

 ## Implementation

-AvalancheMQ is written in [Crystal](https://crystal-lang.org/), a modern language built on the LLVM, that has a Ruby-like syntax, uses an event loop library for IO, is garbage collected, adopts a CSP-like [concurrency model](https://crystal-lang.org/docs/guides/concurrency.html) and compiles down
+LavinMQ is written in [Crystal](https://crystal-lang.org/), a modern language built on the LLVM, that has a Ruby-like syntax, uses an event loop library for IO, is garbage collected, adopts a CSP-like [concurrency model](https://crystal-lang.org/docs/guides/concurrency.html) and compiles down